Big central banks hike again with end of tightening in sight

 Norway's core inflation hit another record of 7% in June, meaning the tightening cycle is not over yet.

-The Norges Bank raised rates more than expected by 50 bps to a 15-year high of 3.75% in June and a further hike is expected in August.
+The Norges Bank raised rates more than expected by 50 bps to a 15-year high of 3.75% in June and a further hike is expected when it meets next on Aug.
+17.

 8) SWEDEN

 Inflation cooled to 6.4% in June, still far above its 2% target.
-Markets place an 80% chance of a 25 basis point hike to 4% in September following a same-sized move in June.
+Markets expect another 25 bps hike to 4% in September following a same-sized move in June.

 9) SWITZERLAND